evgenyneu/SigmaSwiftStatistics/README.md

 #### Legacy Swift versions

-Read the setup instructions for the previous versions of the library if you use older versions of Swift.
+Setup the previous versions of the library if you use older versions of Swift.

 ## Usage